 National energy statistics and modifications

-In general, the data is taken from Liechtenstein's energy statistics (OS 2016a).
-A more detailed analysis revealed that the data from the national energy statistics included some inconsistencies and could not simply be copied, but had to be revised in an adequate way as will be explained in the following sections.
-The revised data is summarised in Table 3-7.
+In general, the data is taken from Liechtenstein's energy statistics (OS 2017a).
+Some additional data sources are used as it is explained in the following sections.
+The results are summarised in Table 3-7.